NON-PLAYING PERSONNEL

 *

 Chaim Bloom — In 2019, the 36-year-old was hired as the Boston Red Sox’s head of baseball operations.
 He came to Boston from Tampa Bay, where he began as an intern in 2005.
 He worked his way up to senior vice president of baseball operations in 2016, second only to Matthew Silverman.
 After the pandemic-shortened 2020 season, Bloom put together a Red Sox team that reached the American League Championship Series.
 He was fired by the Red Sox in mid-September, 2023.
+At the end of the 2024 season, the St. Louis Cardinals signed him to a five-year contract to become head of baseball operations starting in 2026.

 *